LevJukovski/Python-Graphs/README.md

 3) Documentation: Accompanying documentation within the output file enhances understanding, making it easy for viewers to interpret and derive meaningful conclusions.

-Technologies Used: Python (including these libraries: pandas, matplotlib, numpy, sklearn, and datetime), Excell.
+Technologies Used: Python (including these libraries: pandas, matplotlib, numpy, sklearn), Excell.